Proceedings of the Old Bailey always make for interesting reading, so here are some statistics about the crime of bigamy.

 We came across the following publication ‘The enormous abomination of the hoop-petticoat, as The Fashion Now is‘ looking at the hoop petticoat and stays from the perspective of a gentleman who proclaims himself ‘not to be a woman hater‘, so quite why he felt compelled to write about this subject we have absolutely no idea!

-His article written 1745, described how the fashion had changed over recent years with the petticoat getting larger and larger to the point where it make it impossible to sit close to a woman as her petticoat had take over all available space.
+His article written 1745, described how the fashion had changed over recent years with the petticoat getting larger and larger to the point where it makes it impossible to sit close to a woman as her petticoat had taken over all available space.
 The sight of the curved hoop, he said was ‘enough to turn one’s stomach.’
 He went on to say

 ‘In general, can anything be more out of nature, grosser insult upon reason and common sense, than this monstrous disproportion between the upper and lower part of a woman?
 It is an old observation that women by their laced bodices, or stays, as they are now call’d, make themselves the reverse of what nature made them.
 Men are bigger about the chest and more slender about the waist than women: and there is plain reason for it, which I need not mention.
 Yet the females have skrew’d and moulded their bodies into a shape quite contrary’.

-As always our blog would not be complete without a caricature or two, so we have some courtesy of Lewis Walpole Collection.
+As always our blog would not be complete without a caricature or two, so we have a couple of 19th century satires, courtesy of the Lewis Walpole Collection.

 In light of the recent controversy surrounding the television programme ‘Banished‘ we decided to share this letter that we came across in the Chester Courant 13 November 1798.
 It is a fascinating letter from a daughter to her father after she was transported to Botany Bay and gives an insight into life in Australia from a female perspective, and shows how incredibly astute she was in her determination to succeed as a business woman.
 She seems totally undaunted by the fact that she has been sent thousands of miles away from home without a man to support her.
 She may well have had someone, possibly an officer keeping a watchful eye over her and possibly writing her letter for her, but there is no indication of that in the letter.
 Would she have had the same opportunity had she remained in England? possibly not.
 Draw your own conclusions form her letter.
 If she wrote the letter herself then it would imply that she was from a good family and reasonably well educated, which begs the question as to why she should have stolen.